14 Best Carnival and Circus Books to Read Now

 Water for Elephants by Sara Gruen

-I read this book long before we started the blog and I still recommend this book to everyone as a must-read.
+I read this book long before we started the blog and I still recommend this animal book for adults to everyone as a must-read.

 It is the middle of the Great Depression and Jacob finds himself orphaned just shy of earning his Veterinary degree.
 He finds himself a job with a circus caring for a menagerie.